FakeItEasy/FakeItEasy/how_to_build.md

 ## Building

-Using a command prompt, navigate to your clone root folder and execute one of two commands:
+Using a command prompt, navigate to your clone root folder and execute `build.cmd`.

-* `build.netstd.cmd`

 This executes the default build tasks to produce both the .NET Standard and the .NET 4.0 artifacts.

-* `build.cmd`

-  This executes the default build tasks to produce only the .NET 4.0 artifacts, and should be used when the build machine does not have tooling to build .NET Standard projects.

 After the build has completed, the build artifacts will be located in `artifacts`.

 ## Extras

-`build.cmd` is a shortcut for `bundle exec rake` (and `build.netstd.cmd` for `bundle exec rake -f rakefile.netstd.rb`), so you can use all the usual command line argument that you would use with Rake, e.g.:
+`build.cmd` is a shortcut for `bundle exec rake -f rakefile.rb`, so you can use all the usual command line argument that you would use with Rake, e.g.:

 * View the full list of build tasks: